Wookey Hole Caves: Tourism

 The cave was used for the filming of episodes of the BBC TV series Doctor Who: the serial Revenge of the Cybermen (1975) starring Tom Baker.
 This has since been referenced in the comedy of The League of Gentlemen.
 The cave was also used in the filming of the British series Blake's 7 (1978) and Robin of Sherwood (1983).
 The caves were used again for Doctor Who in "The End of Time" (2009), including a scene with the Doctor sharing thoughts and visions with the Ood.
+The caves were featured in Masters of the Universe (2026).

 In 2005, the museum reported that a Dalek prop had gone missing from its collection, and that they had received a ransom note and a detached plunger from the "Guardians of the Planet Earth".
 The prop was later recovered from Glastonbury Tor after thieves had supposedly considered it "too hot".
 Cottle denied that this was a publicity stunt.

 On 1 August 2006, CNN reported that Barney, a Doberman Pinscher employed as a security dog at Wookey Hole, had destroyed parts of a valuable collection of teddy bears, including one which had belonged to Elvis Presley, which was estimated to be worth £40,000 (US$75,000).
 The insurance company insuring the exhibition of stuffed animals had supposedly insisted on having guard dog protection.
 Cottle later admitted that he had invented this story as a publicity stunt, and no such bear had ever been owned by the museum.

 In February 2009 Cottle turned the Victorian bowling green next to the caves into a crazy golf course without first obtaining planning permission.